burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 * In GCC instead of `inline` use `inline __attribute__((__always_inline__))`.
 * In MSVC instead of `inline` use `__forceinline`.

 However `__forceinline` still does not guarantee to inline e.g. in MSVC there are various reasons why inline can not be done (See [__forceinline in msvc](https://learn.microsoft.com/en-us/cpp/cpp/inline-functions-cpp?view=msvc-170#inline-__inline-and-__forceinline)).
+For release builds it essentially can happen with:

+- recursive functions with reatvely big depth of recursion
+- for virtual function called vrtually
+- function is invoked via function pointer

-The underlying reason for using force inline is that compilers use only heuristics to decide to perform inlining, and sometimes these heuristics are wrong.
+The underlying reason for using **force inline** is that compilers use only heuristics to decide to perform inlining, and sometimes these heuristics are wrong.

 ## Allowable Reformulations

 In C++ and C, the order in which subexpressions are evaluated in constructions like `A(F(), G())` is not defined.
 The compiler is allowed to evaluate the operands of a binary operation in an arbitrary order and perform optimizations depending on the associativity and commutativity of the operation.

 ## Compiler Implementation Relative Questions